 Antibacterial and anti-fungal compounds found in this wilder form of garlic can help to re-balance the bacterial flora in your gut, which helps to calm inflammation, bloating, cramping, constipation, and other stomach issues you may be handling.

 It was already shown that garlic has strong antibacterial effects.
-But the effect is to feel really strongly, take fresh, rough leaves.
 Wild garlic helps to cleanse the stomach-intestinal system of microbes and bacteria.
 So, its regular consumption can be used as prophylaxis against serious illnesses, including cancer.

 Consumption of fresh wild garlic has a beneficial effect on the parasites in the intestines.
 It helps to prevent the intestines from irritations and also protects the organism from colds and flu.
 It helps in the treatment of bronchitis, because it clears the airways, relieves breathing and decreases cough.

-Wild Garlic in the form of bath is ideal for everyone who suffers from problematic skin, inflammatory processes on the skin, skin irritation, eczema and dermatitis.
+Wild Garlic in the form of bath is ideal for everyone who suffers from problematic skin, inflammatory processes on the skin and wounds, skin irritation, eczema and dermatitis, chronic skin disorders, and in acne.

 All Herbs Are Hand Picked